download13/replicated-map/README.md

 ## Events

-The map is also an event emitter which emits `set` events when a key is set and `remove` events when one is removed.
+The map is also an event emitter which emits the following events.

 ```javascript
 rm.on('set', function(value, key, oldValue) {